Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Additional Numerical Studies

-We compare five different methods, including Target-GMM built on target data only, MTL-GMM fitted on all the data, MTL-GMM-center which fits MTL-GMM on source data and outputs the estimated ``centers" $\how$, $\homu_1$, $\homu_2$ and $\hobeta$ as the target estimates, Pooled-GMM which fits a merged GMM on all the data, and our TL-GMM.
-The performance is evaluated by estimation errors of $\wks{0}$, $\bmuks{0}_1$, $\bmuks{0}_2$, $\bbetaks{0}$ and $\bSigmaks{0}$ as well as the mis-clustering error rate calculated on an independent test target data of size 500.
-Results are presented in Figure \ref{fig: simulation tl new}.
+We compare five different methods, including Target-GMM fitted on target data only, MTL-GMM fitted on all the data, MTL-GMM-center which fits MTL-GMM on source data and outputs the estimated ``center" $\overline{\bbeta}^{[T]}$ as the target estimate \footnote{MTL-GMM-center only appears in the comparison of estimation error of $\bbetaks{k}$'s.}, Pooled-GMM which fits a merged GMM on all the data, and our TL-GMM.
+The performance is evaluated by the estimation errors of $\wks{0}$, $\bmuks{0}_1$, $\bmuks{0}_2$, $\bbetaks{0}$, $\deltaks{0}$, and $\bSigmaks{0}$ as well as the mis-clustering error rate calculated on an independent test target data of size 500.
+Results are presented in Figure \ref{fig: simulation tl_1_0}.

-Figure \ref{fig: simulation tl new} shows that when $h_{\bmu}$ is small, the performances of MTL-GMM, MTL-GMM-center, Pooled-GMM, and TL-GMM are comparable, and all of them are much better than Target-GMM.
+Figure \ref{fig: simulation tl_1_0} shows that when $h$ is small, the performances of MTL-GMM, MTL-GMM-center, Pooled-GMM, and TL-GMM are comparable, and all of them are much better than Target-GMM.
 This is expected, because the sources are very similar to the target and can be easily used to improve the target task learning.
-As $h_{\bmu}$ keeps increasing, the target and sources become increasingly different.
-This is the phase where the knowledge of sources need be carefully transferred for the possible learning improvement on the target task.
-As is clear from Figure \ref{fig: simulation tl new}, MTL-GMM, MTL-GMM-center, and Pooled-GMM do not handle heterogeneous resources well, thus outperformed by Target-GMM.
-By contrast, TL-GMM remains effective in transferring source knowledge to improve over Target-GMM; when $h_{\bmu}$ is very large so that sources are not useful anymore, TL-GMM is robust enough to still have competitive performance compared to Target-GMM.
+As $h$ keeps increasing, the target and sources become increasingly different.
+This is the phase where the knowledge of sources needs to be carefully transferred for the possible learning improvement on the target task.
+As is clear from Figure \ref{fig: simulation tl_1_0}, MTL-GMM, MTL-GMM-center, and Pooled-GMM do not handle heterogeneous resources well, thus outperformed by Target-GMM.
+By contrast, TL-GMM remains effective in transferring source knowledge to improve over Target-GMM; when $h$ is very large so that sources are not useful anymore, TL-GMM is robust enough to still have competitive performance compared to Target-GMM.